Learning Outside of the School Day

-Around the residential groups, students carry out a variety of domestic tasks which provide opportunities to practice literacy and numeracy skills: laying the table (counting, one to one correspondence); making jugs of drinks (shape, space and measure: comparative measures); cooking (reading).
+Around the residential groups, students carry out a variety of domestic tasks which provide opportunities to practise literacy and numeracy skills: laying the table (counting, one to one correspondence); making jugs of drinks (shape, space and measure: comparative measures); cooking (reading).
 Students make use of everyday technology such as CD players for ‘down time’ and household appliances like vacuums for carrying out household tasks.

-For example they learn how to combine strength and coordination during tasks such as manoeuvring shopping trolleys when out shopping, they learn how to carry out routine health, hygiene and safety procedures within their residential group and they learn how to recognise and manage their own feelings across a range of contexts.
+For example they learn how to combine strength and co-ordination during tasks such as manoeuvring shopping trolleys when out shopping, they learn how to carry out routine health, hygiene and safety procedures within their residential group and they learn how to recognise and manage their own feelings across a range of contexts.